 🇮🇹 Top Experiences and Tours in Rome:

-- Rome food tour with a local guide
+- Rome food tour with a local guide (a personal favorite)

 🛌 Top Hotels in Rome:

-- Roma Luxus Hotel (luxury)
+- Roma Luxus Hotel (stylish rooms in the Monti district)

-- Apartment Vatican Vista (mid-range)
+- Apartment Vatican Vista (has views over the Vatican)

 🚗 Looking for the best way to get around Rome?
 Click here to check rental car rates for Italy!

-It will discuss how to get to the Colosseum, what to wear when there, Colosseum prices, and, of course, the best Colosseum tours and tickets to give you the best experience possible.
+This guide will discuss how to get to the Colosseum, what to wear when there, Colosseum prices, and, of course, the best Colosseum tours and tickets to give you the best experience possible.

-What to Know Before Visiting the Colosseum in Rome
+Visiting the Colosseum in Rome: Overview

-It was my first time exploring the ancient city so I tried to see as many of the main sights as I could during my short stay there.
+They say all roads lead to Rome, and mine did for a couple of days.
+It was my first time exploring the ancient city, so I tried to see as many of the main sights as I could during my short stay there.
+The top priority on my list?
+The Colosseum.

-I had always had an interest in visiting the Colosseum in Rome because the architecture of the empire fascinated me and its iconic status just made me know it was worth the visit, even if the crowds would be heavy and hard to manage.
+I had always had an interest in visiting the Colosseum in Rome because the architecture of the empire fascinated me, and its iconic status just made me know it was worth the visit, even if the crowds would be heavy and hard to manage.

 Yes, the place was packed.
-And rightfully so… it is a magnificent piece of history that should be admired by everyone at some point in their life.
+And rightfully so.
+It is a magnificent piece of history that should be admired by everyone at some point in their lives.
+But there are some things you should know before you visit the Colosseum to get the most out of your experience there.

 Please feel free to leave your notes and suggestions in the comments section for other travelers.

-Rome Colosseum Information & History
+Rome Colosseum Information, History, & Quick Facts

-Roman history was always super fascinating for me in school and ever since I first saw the movie “Gladiator“.
+One of the best things to do before entering the Colosseum is to learn more about it!
+Roman history was always super fascinating for me in school and ever since I first saw the movie Gladiator.

 I know Megan takes a keen interest in Roman history, too, and cites Herculaneum as her favorite sight she has ever visited (anywhere in the world).

-The mind-blowing thing about the Colosseum is that it was built for an audience of 65,000 people which was unprecedented at the time!
+The mind-blowing thing about the Colosseum is that it was built for an audience of 65,000 people, which was unprecedented at the time!

 It contained gladiator fights, spectacles, and other types of entertainment during the Roman Empire.

-In the 14th century, the Colosseum was heavily damaged by an earthquake and many of the stones that were damaged or crumbled went to be used to build churches, hospitals, and other buildings around Italy.
+In the 14th century, the Colosseum was heavily damaged by an earthquake, and many of the stones that were damaged or crumbled went to be used to build churches, hospitals, and other buildings around Italy.

 A few fun facts about the Colosseum: